casey/pd0/README.md

 > surrendered, licensed or otherwise affected by this document.

-Such a clause may strengthen the case of a party that releases software under the CC0 that infringes a software patent that they hold, and attepts to sue those who use the software they release for patent infringement.
+Such a clause may strengthen the case of a party that releases software under the CC0 that infringes a software patent that they hold, and attempts to sue those who use the software they release for patent infringement.

 Software patents are deeply harmful to free and open-source software, and such